exercism/x86-64-assembly/concepts/recursion/introduction.md

     ret
 ```

-Notice that execution of `triple_of_square` fallthroughs to `times_three`, continuing sequentially.
+Note that execution of `triple_of_square` fallthroughs to `times_three`, continuing sequentially.
 It seems as if `times_three` is just a local label inside of `triple_of_square`.

 In reality, there's no essential difference between any local label and a function.
-Assembly does not give special treatment to any of them, they are just addresses in the `section .text`.
+x86-64 assembly does not give special treatment to any of them, they are just addresses in a section with executable code, such as the `section .text`.

 In this way, a tail recursive function can be thought of being similar to a loop, while a base case would be a condition that ends this loop.